Gedern: Town council

 The town council consists of the mayor, Stefan Betz (independent), and the aldermen Klaus Hein, Walter Lutz and Barbara Gundlach (CDU), Klaus Bechthold and Andreas Steder (SPD), Reinhold Landmann and Irmtraud Köhler (FWG) and Willi Herbst (Bürgerliste Gedern).

 Mayor

 The last election for mayor was held in 2021 in which Guido Kempel was re-elected.
 In 2015 Kempel replaced Klaus Bechthold (SPD) who retired for health reasons.

 Coat of arms

 The city coat of arms shows two trout on a red and silver striped background.
 These represent the copious amounts of fish that were caught in and around Gedern throughout its history.
-The silver stripes stand for the two creeks that run through Gedern "Mühlbach" and "Gänsbach".
+The silver stripes stand for the two creeks, Mühlbach and Gänsbach, that run through Gedern.

 Partnerships

 Gedern is twinned with Columbia, Illinois, and Polanów, Poland, through the Sister Cities Program.
 The village of Wenings is also partnered with Nucourt, France.

 The sister city arrangement with Columbia roots in an initiative of some inhabitants of Columbia in 1990.
 During a genealogical research, they figured out that most of the 156 people who emigrated from Gedern in the 19th century, found a new home in the area of Columbia.

 In April 1992 the representatives of both cities signed a treaty of friendship during a visit of a Columbian delegation in Gedern.
 The official partnership ceremony was held in May 1993 in Columbia, Illinois.